 1982: The second album by Modern England, After the Snow, was released.
 Featuring the worldwide hit single “I Melt with You,” the album was the group’s first to chart in the US, where it reached #70.

-1982: Frank Zappa released Ship Arriving Too Late to Save a Drowning Witch, and album consisting half of studio material and half live recordings from Zappa’s 1981 US tour with studio overdubs.
+1982: Frank Zappa released Ship Arriving Too Late to Save a Drowning Witch, an album consisting half of studio material and half live recordings from Zappa’s 1981 US tour with studio overdubs.

 1986: On its way to selling a million copies worldwide, Robert Palmer’s “Addicted To Love” became his first and only #1 on the Billboard Hot 100.
 The song was originally recorded as a duet with Chaka Khan, but Khan’s record company refused to allow her to release work on Palmer’s label, Island Records.

-1988: Bruce Hornsby and the Range released their second album, Scenes from the Southside.
+1988: Bruce Hornsby and the Range released their second studio album, Scenes from the Southside.

 1994: The Allman Brothers Band released Where It All Begins, the group’s eleventh studio album and last with original guitarist Dickey Betts.